 The Water Resources Division coordinates the local, state, and federal water resource management programs and projects undertaken in Olmsted County.
-The following services were established to improve and preserve Olmsted County's water resources.
+Our mission is to improve and preserve Olmsted County's water resources.

 Greater Zumbro River Watershed Management Plan

-The planning area for the Zumbro River 1W1P also includes the Mississippi River Lake Pepin (MRLP) Watershed in Goodhue and Wabasha Counties for a combined total drainage area of 1,058,967 acres.
-This Partnership which includes the counties and soil and water conservation districts (SWCDs) of Rice, Goodhue, Wabasha, Dodge, and Olmsted, along with the Bear Valley Watershed District and the City of Rochester, have entered into a Memorandum of Agreement for the purpose of developing a watershed plan.
+The planning area for the Greater Zumbro River 1W1P also includes the Mississippi River Lake Pepin (MRLP) Watershed in Goodhue and Wabasha Counties for a combined total drainage area of 1,058,967 acres.
+The counties and soil and water conservation districts (SWCDs) of Rice, Goodhue, Wabasha, Dodge, and Olmsted, along with the Bear Valley Watershed District and the City of Rochester, entered into a Partnership to develop a watershed plan.

-The process is locally lead through a Policy Committee comprised of one elected official from each of the 13 Local Government Units within the watershed.
-It will involve a broad range of stakeholders throughout the process including the use of an Advisory Committee and public meetings.
-The resulting plan will address the most significant threats to our water resources and an implementation strategy that provides the greatest benefit to the watershed.
+The process was locally lead through a Policy Committee comprised of one elected official from each of the 13 Local Government Units within the watershed.
+It involved a broad range of stakeholders throughout the process including the use of an Advisory Committee and public meetings.
+The resulting plan addresses the most significant threats to our water resources and an implementation strategy that provides the greatest benefit to the watershed.

 Root River Comprehensive Watershed Plan